How To Remove Stains – Your Ultimate Stain Removal Guide 2026

 Allow the detergent to sit on the fabric for 30 to 60 minutes to penetrate the stain effectively.
 Once the waiting period is over, wash the fabric as you normally would.

-As an advanced tip, if the stained fabric is white, hydrogen peroxide can be an effective solution to help lift the stain.
 However, it’s essential to test the hydrogen peroxide on a small, inconspicuous area of the fabric first to ensure that it does not cause any discoloration or damage.
 Following these steps can significantly improve your chances of removing blood stains effectively.

 How To Remove Ink Stains